Disposal of Excess Pesticide-Treated Seed

 If Syngenta seed treatment products are combined with other active ingredients, they may need to be classified differently.
 Check the status of each active ingredient regarding its waste classification status before committing to a disposal process.

-The contacts for both solid and hazardous waste disposal in each state can be found at http://www.epa.gov/epawaste/wyl/stateprograms.htm.
+The contacts for both solid and hazardous waste disposal programs and environmental agencies in each state may be found on the EPA website.

 2. Use as a Fuel Source for Power Plants or Cement Kilns

 There are a variety of power plants that utilize alternative fuels.
-This list of power plants utilizing biomass, municipal solid waste, or non-fossil waste as an alternative fuel is extracted from the EPA National Electric Energy Data System (NEEDS) v3.02 ARRA, available at:
+Here is a list of power plants utilizing biomass, municipal solid waste, or non-fossil waste as an alternative fuel; the data is extracted from the EPA National Electric Energy Data System (NEEDS) v6 database.

 3. High Temperature Incineration by a Waste Management Facility